 Last week we learned all about cells, and this week our focus was on Dem Bones!
 We learned why we need bones, what they do, and their names.
 Since I am teaching K-2nd graders, I try to incorporate many different activities to help them learn.
 This week we learned a song about bones, played a skeleton game, created a skeleton, and more.

 First we learned that bones provide structure, make red blood cells, and store minerals we need.
-Next we learned the names of some of the bones.
+We also learned the names of some of the bones.
 One of the first things that popped in my mind while preparing this lesson was the old song, “Dem Bones”.
 Bob Barner has a cute book that illustrates the song.

 Then I found a silly version on iTunes and played it for the kids.
 After listening to the song once, we played it again and pointed to all the parts during the song—and did our own silly bone dance.

-After getting all our wiggles out, we put together a magnetic skeleton and labeled it.
+After getting all our wiggles out, we put together a magnetic skeleton (afflink) and labeled it.

 I printed out a life-size toddler skeleton and gave each child a piece.
 Then they had to work as a group to put it together using their new knowledge on bones (yes, I could have done something more complicated, but I did not want to overwhelm them the first day.)